neffint/neffint/docs/source/theory.rst

 .. math::
     \int_{-\infty}^{\infty} \psi(\omega) e^{i \omega t} d\omega,

-using a quadrature method largely based on section 1.6.3 in [N.Mounet-PhD]_, which builds on the work of [Filon]_.
+using a quadrature method largely based on section 1.6.3 in [N.Mounet-PhD]_ and the "Numerical Benchmarks" section of [N.Mounet-Wake-function-calculation]_, which build on the work of [Filon]_.
 The need for a specialized method arises from the fact that for large values of `t`, the integrand :math:`\psi(\omega) e^{i \omega t}` oscillates with a very short period.
 This can cause problems when using a standard Fast Fourier Transform (FFT) technique,